andrechristikan/ack-nestjs-boilerplate/README.md

 yarn test:e2e
 ```

-8. run project
+8. Last step, run the project
 ```sh
 yarn start:dev
 ```

+Cheers 🍻🍻, our project is running well.
-9. We can test manual testing with do import all endpoint into postman, see [this instruction](#endpoint)
+We can test manual testing with `REST Client`, let assume we use [Postman Client](postman-url) to do that thing.
+To do that import all endpoint into postman, see [this instruction](#endpoint).

 ## Usage